freebsd/freebsd-quarterly/2020q4/aarch64-vmware.md

 The VMCI driver is currently not compiling at all.
 This driver has sections of x86 assembly code that will need to be converted over to ARM.
-This would be a great area for anyone to look into that is experienced converting assembly language!
+This would be a great area for anyone to look into that is experienced with converting assembly language!

 At ESXi-ARM Fling launch, there was a hypervisor bug